 can may be able to grow these things and more over the winter months.

 The only benefit of snow in this case is that it acts as an insulator, protecting hardy plants from the wind, cold, and frost, but if it ever melts off, the plants will die back until spring.

 My husband just told me that the coldest it has gotten so far this winter is 4° at night.
 Although it is hovering around 55° as I type, we’ve already had weeks of true winter weather in December and it is headed back into the teens.
 I took these photos to show just how hardy several annuals can be, but I can’t guarantee this will always be the case somewhere else.

-Italian flat-leaf parsley is but one garden plant that can withstand a bunch of freezing and snow in the Midwest.
+Italian flat-leaf parsley (left) is but one garden plant that can withstand a bunch of freezing and snow in the Midwest.
 You potentially can make fresh tabbouleh in January!

-Romaine lettuce has also been a good one for us, withstanding snow and freezing temps like the herb parsley.
+Romaine lettuce (second from left) has also been a good one for us, withstanding snow and freezing temps like the herb parsley.
 It’s flavor under these conditions is not exactly the same as summer Romaine, but it is nice to have greens that can be used without too much sacrifice in taste.

-Swiss chard (Bright Lights, Rt.) is still unfurling new baby leaves and the texture and taste is excellent…after all, it is grown in Switzerland, thus its name.
+Swiss chard (Bright Lights, 3rd above) is still unfurling new baby leaves and the texture and taste is excellent…after all, it is grown in Switzerland, thus its name.
 It literally loves the snow, but grows very well in serious summer heat, too.

-Red Russian Winter kale (above, left) is another, like Swiss chard, that loves snow, still puts on baby leaves, and somehow tastes even better after frost or snow.
+Red Russian Winter kale (above, far right) is another, like Swiss chard, that loves snow, still puts on baby leaves, and somehow tastes even better after frost or snow.
 Sauté chard or kale with caramelized onions on a really cold day and add real butter, some sea salt, black pepper, and a splash of balsamic vinegar, and you have a real treat that is also very good for you!
 These are ideal for adding to soups and casseroles in place of spinach, too.